ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

 To create a catalog, you must have either the **Organizational Administrator** or **Catalog Author** tenant portal role.

-For more information about defining catalogs and policies, see [Working with catalogs](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-6424C4A7-EA95-49A0-B673-9DDB971AB566.html){: external}.
+For more information about defining catalogs and policies, see [Working with catalogs in the VMware Cloud Director tenant portal](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/map-for-vmware-cloud-director-tenant-portal-guide-10-5/working-with-catalogs-tenant.html){: external}.

 ### Uploading your media or templates
 {: #vcd-ops-guide-customer}

 OVF packages can be uploaded to a catalog as a vApp template to make the template available to users.
-For more information, see [Create a vApp template from an OVF file](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-5EA412C4-179A-42CF-9B30-1B81C23551E6.html){: external}.
+For more information, see [Create a vApp from an OVF package in the VMware Cloud Director tenant portal](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/map-for-vmware-cloud-director-tenant-portal-guide-10-5/working-with-vapps-tenant/create-a-vapp-from-an-ovf-package-tenant.html){: external}.

 Media files, such as ISO disk images and FLP diskette drive images, can be uploaded to a catalog as a media file.
-For more information, see [Working with media files](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-A7530A4B-F782-4848-90FC-BBDE41E3AE85.html){: external}.
+For more information, see [Working with media files in the VMware Cloud Director tenant portal](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/map-for-vmware-cloud-director-tenant-portal-guide-10-5/working-with-media-files-tenant.html){: external}.

 The maximum import size is 750 GB.
 Large image files or templates might take a long time to upload.
 For assistance with files larger than 750 GB, open an IBM Support ticket by following the steps in [Getting help and support](/docs/vmware-service?topic=vmware-service-support).
 {: note}